MRKonrad/BestCoffeeEver/coffee_code.md

 4. Buy the coffee machine
 5. Find the best milk in the world.
 6. Buy the milk.
 7. Put milk in the coffee grinder.
+NOT!
 8. Put beans in the frother.
 9. Put explosives in the water container.
 10. Explode the coffee.
 11. Clean the kitchen.
 12. Re-evaluate the plan